Radicalization

-Radicalization (or radicalisation), also known as extremization (or extremisation) is the process by which an individual or a group comes to adopt increasingly radical views in opposition to a political, social, or religious status quo.
+Radicalization (or radicalisation) is the adoption of increasingly radical views by an individual or a group in opposition to the political, social, or religious status quo.
 The ideas of society at large shape the outcomes of radicalization.
 Radicalization can result in both violent and nonviolent action – academic literature focuses on radicalization into violent extremism (RVE) or radicalisation leading to acts of terrorism.
 Multiple separate pathways can promote the process of radicalization, which can be independent but are usually mutually reinforcing.

 Radicalization that occurs across multiple reinforcing pathways greatly increases a group's resilience and lethality.
 Furthermore, by compromising a group's ability to blend in with non-radical society and to participate in a modern, national or international economy, radicalization serves as a kind of sociological trap that gives individuals no other place to go to satisfy their material and spiritual needs.

 Definitions

 There is no universally accepted definition of radicalization.
-One of the difficulties with defining radicalization appears to be the importance of the context to determine what is perceived as radicalization.
-Therefore, radicalization can mean different things to different people.
+One of the difficulties with defining radicalization appears to be the importance of the context and political perspective to determine what is perceived as radicalization.
+A study found pinpointing the threshold for radicalization as difficult, except when involving illegal or violent behavior.
+Radicalization can mean different things to different people.
 Presented below is a list of definitions used by different governments.